 The sub-fund is actively managed and the investment strategy is implemented on a continuous basis through compliance and monitoring of the binding elements as listed below.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?
+• What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?

 The binding elements of the investment strategy used to select the investments to attain the sustainable investment objectives are: